Nigerian singer,Appyday battles for 'Norway's Got Talent' TV show prize - Vanguard - Nigeria Today

 Vanguard

 As the battle for the top prize in 'Norkse Talenter' (Norway Got Talent), gets fiercer, Nigerian-Norway based vocalist, Daniel Appyday, has emerged one of top contenders of the reality show.
+ADVERTISING.
 ADVERTISING. inRead invented by Teads.
-Checks revealed that …

 This post was syndicated from Entertainment - Google News.
 Click here to read the full text on the original website.Do you ever have any question about anything you wish to ask and get answer?
 Click here to ask